 - Sinister causes of back pain: usually tender over vertebrae.

-- Drug addiction: there are reports of people with fictitious stories of renal colic, designed to obtain an injection of pethidine.
+- Drug misuse: there are reports of people with fictitious stories of renal colic, designed to obtain an injection of pethidine.
 These patients tend to be abusive when offered anything other than pethidine.